Francesco149/gopher/blog/000003-fitgirl-aoe2de-wine-cmd-quotes-bug.md

     00c0:trace:cmd:WCMD_setshow_default Really changing to directory 'L"windows&&system32\\notepad.exe"'
     Path not found.

+the cmd parsing logic for nested quotes is a nightmare:

+    If /C or /K is specified, then the remainder of the command line after the switch is processed as a command line, where the following logic is used to process quote (") characters:

+        1. If all of the following conditions are met, then quote characters on the command line are preserved:

+            - no /S switch
+            - exactly two quote characters
+            - no special characters between the two quote characters, where special is one of: &<>()@^|
+            - there are one or more whitespace characters between the the two quote characters
+            - the string between the two quote characters is the name of an executable file.

+        2. Otherwise, old behavior is to see if the first character is a quote character and if so, strip the leading character and remove the last quote character on the command line, preserving any text after the last quote character.

-the cmd parsing code is a nightmare but I managed to fix this by adding `&` as a character that ends quote-counting here:
+I managed to fix this by adding `&` as a character that ends quote-counting here:

     From 0750c27f4f7077b124077dd7c5cea32e51b81eeb Mon Sep 17 00:00:00 2001
     From: "Franc[e]sco" <lolisamurai@tfwno.gf>